Substance Use

 • Seizures

 These are just some withdrawal symptoms relating to alcohol addiction and Ambien addiction.
-Detox should always be done in treatment centers, health care facilities or under the supervision of medical professionals.
+Detox should always be done in treatment centers, health care facilities, or under the supervision of medical professionals.

-It’s never too late to enter treatment for substance use disorders.
-Many treatment options are available to anyone suffering from alcohol or Ambien addiction.
-These include both inpatient and outpatient treatment programs.
-An inpatient program involves staying at a treatment center for an agreed period to detox from a substance and work on your behavioral health.
+• An inpatient program involves staying at a treatment center for an agreed period to detox from a substance and work on your behavioral health

-Treatment programs start with detox.
+Regardless of what you choose, all treatment programs start with detox.
 This is where the person stops taking the substance and allows their body to excrete all traces of it.
 This can be an uncomfortable and dangerous process, which is why being treated by healthcare professionals is essential.
 During detox, a person may need prescription drugs to alleviate withdrawal symptoms.
 These are prescribed on a case-by-case basis.

 Following detox, treatment usually moves towards behavioral health.
-This side of addiction is determined by a person’s learned behaviors, routines, patterns and habits.
+This side of addiction is determined by a person’s learned behaviors, routines, patterns, and habits.
 This can be harder than a detox for some people, as it involves reshaping your automatic thoughts and behaviors and identifying triggers that fueled your drug addiction.

-If you want to learn more about the treatment programs we offer at Zinnia Healing, call us at (855) 430-9439.
+If you want to learn more about the treatment programs we offer at Zinnia Health, call us at (855) 430-9439.
 Remember, it’s never too late to seek treatment.
 Our team of accredited addiction experts are standing by, waiting to help.